 With equal focus branding, your organization and MIT are presented in parallel—equally valuable—and the MIT logo and your department’s identity are visually balanced.
 We can properly position the MIT logo relative to your logo at no charge and provide you with the appropriate files for print, web, and social media.
-Please note: This combined logo must be built by CPS to ensure that it's configured correctly; we can also provide our template to approved graphic designers.
+Please note: This combined logo must be built by Communications Initiatives to ensure that it's configured correctly; we can also provide our template to approved graphic designers.

 Organization focus branding is appropriate when you want the brand of your department or group to take precedence.
 The MIT logo needs to appear within the same visual field as your department’s identity, but your identity leads.
 Often, “MIT” will be part of the organization name.
 Again, we can help your group configure this branding relationship.